UniversalDependencies/docs/_id/index.md

 ### Features

-* We propose the use of 13 of 24 features defined in UDv2 that are relevant to Indonesian grammar:
+* We propose the use of 13 of 24 features defined in UD v2 that are relevant to Indonesian grammar:
   * [Abbr](), with one possible value: `Yes`.
 This feature can be applied to all UPOS categories, except [PUNCT]() and [SYM]().
   * [Clusivity](), applies to [PRON]() with two possible values: `Ex` and `In`.
     * `Clusivity=Ex` for _kami_ "we/our"